square/square-connect-go-sdk/swagger/docs/TeamApi.md

 > CreateTeamMemberResponse CreateTeamMember(ctx, body)
 CreateTeamMember

 Creates a single `TeamMember` object.
-The `TeamMember` will be returned on successful creates.
-You must provide the following values in your request to this endpoint: - `given_name` - `family_name`  Learn about [Troubleshooting the Teams API](https://developer.squareup.com/docs/team/troubleshooting#createteammember).
+The `TeamMember` object is returned on successful creates.
+You must provide the following values in your request to this endpoint: - `given_name` - `family_name`  Learn about [Troubleshooting the Team API](https://developer.squareup.com/docs/team/troubleshooting#createteammember).

 ### Required Parameters